 This tool comes with a robust community of creatives who share color palette inspiration and trends.
 Its best features include an automatic color wheel that calculates color scheme examples, an extraction tool to generate color themes or gradients from an image, color-blind safe checks, and a contrast checker.

-4. Choose Main, Secondary & Accent Colors
+4. Choose Main, Secondary, and Accent Colors

 Examples of Website Color Schemes